 - TAKE A LONG WEEKEND.
 Start burning some leftover vacation time or accrued overtime every other Monday for the next few weeks, says Jana Tulloch, a human resources professional with DevelopIntelligence.
 “Having an additional day off during the week would allow you to set up interviews without having to dream up a way to get out of work at the last minute,” Tulloch says.

 10. Be Mindful of Social Media

-Be really careful what you post on social networking sites.
-Obviously, don’t tell your Facebook friends or your LinkedIn connections that you’re job searching and don’t tweet about your job search activities either.
+Be careful what you post on social networking sites.
+Don’t tell your Facebook friends or your LinkedIn connections that you’re job searching and don’t tweet about your job search activities either.
 Even if your boss doesn’t follow your updates, someone else may, and the word that you’re job hunting could get back.
-Don’t post about your job search or being dissatisfied with your job no matter how secure you think your privacy settings are.
+Don’t post about your job search or being dissatisfied with your job, no matter how secure you think your privacy settings are.

 11. Get Noticed

 When conducting a confidential job search, look for opportunities to write, speak, volunteer, and advise.
 Make sure you have a complete and attractive LinkedIn profile and connect with the right people where perhaps opportunities will find you.